thycotic/ss-docs/secret-server-setup/upgrading/ssc-ip-change-3-21/index.md

 Thycotic will update the SSC banner as we complete the IP address change.

-### Who Do I Contact I Have Issues After the Change?
+### Who Do I Contact If I Have Issues After the Change?

 Contact Thycotic technical support at any of the phone numbers below or by opening a case using the [Support Portal](https://thycotic.force.com/support/s/login/).